thedejijoseph/pusher/README.md

 ## Notes

 watchdog.observers.Observer [only works](https://pythonhosted.org/watchdog/api.html#module-watchdog.observers) for Linux systems.
 Until other systems need to be supported, it should work just fine.

+Supporting only files, not dirs, at this time